solspace/craft-freeform/packages/plugin/src/Integrations/CRM/Insightly/README.md

 ### 2. Set up Integration on your site

-- Switch back to your Freeform/Craft tab.
+- Switch back to this integration tab.
-- Select *Insightly (v3.1)* from the **Service Provider** select dropdown.
-- Enter a name and handle for the integration.
 - Paste the Insightly API token into the **API Key** field in Freeform.
 - Click the **Save** button.